 10 fascinating secrets of the TTC

-From abandoned passageways to PA codes, here are 10 fascinating secrets of the TTC.
+From abandoned passageways to PA codes, here are some fascinating secrets of the TTC.

 2. Both Keele and Woodbine stations on the Bloor-Danforth Line feature hidden passageways to what were once connecting streetcar loops when each station served as the terminus of the line during construction in the 1960s.